EMI Calculator — Home, Car, Bike & Business Loan EMI India

 What are the different types of EMI calculator?+

-There are several types of EMI calculators based on loan product: (1) Home loan EMI calculator — for housing loans up to 30 years.
+There are several types of EMI calculator based on loan product and borrower need: (1) Home loan EMI calculator — for housing loans up to 30 years.
 (2) Car loan EMI calculator — for new/used vehicles, 3–7 year tenure.
 (3) Personal loan EMI calculator — unsecured, short tenure, higher interest.
-(4) Education loan EMI calculator India — includes moratorium period options.
-(5) Business loan EMI calculator — for MSMEs and enterprises.
-(6) EMI calculator with processing fee — shows true cost of borrowing.
-(7) Loan prepayment EMI calculator India — shows savings from part-payment.
+(4) Bike finance calculator — for two-wheeler loans, 1–5 year tenure, rates 9–18%.
+(5) Education loan EMI calculator India — includes moratorium period options.
+(6) Business loan EMI calculator — for MSMEs and enterprises.
+(7) Loan against property (LAP) EMI calculator — secured, lower rates than personal loans.
+(8) Group loan EMI calculator — for self-help groups and microfinance borrowers.
+(9) EMI calculator with processing fee — shows true cost of borrowing.
 Our tool supports all of these from a single interface.

 What is the difference between home loan, car loan, and personal loan EMI?+